Isildil/term_deposit/README.md

 72% of blue-collar clients have a housing loan.
 This represents 28.5% of the clients with housing loan.
 Blue-collar clients  with a housing loan could very well not be able to save more money.
 For these reasons, the following analysis will divide the client population into those with housing loan (55.8%) and those without (44.42%).
 Clients without housing loans have double the conversion rate that those who have a housing loan.
 Furthermore, the clients with housing loans subscribe to term deposits during a more limited timeframe.

-Below is the Dashboard from Tableau and more data visualizations are included throughout the report.
-The interactive dashboard can be downloaded here.
-Read a digital version of this report here: https://github.com/Isildil/agave/blob/main/README.md

 # A.	Demographics